subcoin-project/subcoin/README.md

 ## Development Status

-Currently, Subcoin only implements the feature of syncing as a Bitcoin full node.
+Currently, Subcoin tentatively implements the feature of syncing as a Bitcoin full node.
 It is not yet capable of participating in the Bitcoin consensus as a miner node.
-Additional features are in the planning stages.
+Please note that Subcoin is not stable and is still under active development.
+Additional features and improvements are in the planning stages.

 ## Run Tests